Canadair CF-104 Starfighter: Operational history

 The accident rate of the CF-104 compares favourably to its predecessor, the F-86 Sabre.
-In only 12 years of operation the F-86 had 282 class A accidents with a loss of 112 pilots.
-The Sabre was also a simpler aircraft and was normally flown at higher altitude.
+In only 12 years of operation, the F-86 had 282 class A accidents, losing 112 pilots.
+The Sabre was also a simpler aircraft, normally flown at higher altitudes.

-The CF-104 was nicknamed the "Widowmaker" by the press but not by the pilots and crews of the aircraft.
-David Bashow states on page 92 of his book "I never heard a pilot call it the Widowmaker".
-Sam Firth is quoted on page 93 in Bashow's book "I have never heard a single person who flew, maintained, controlled, or guarded that aircraft of any force (and that includes the Luftwaffe) call it the Widowmaker".
+The CF-104 was nicknamed the "Widowmaker" by the press, but not by the pilots and crews of the aircraft.
+David Bashow states on page 92 of his book, "I never heard a pilot call it the Widowmaker".
+Sam Firth is quoted on page 93 in Bashow's book, "I have never heard a single person who flew, maintained, controlled, or guarded that aircraft of any force (and that includes the Luftwaffe) call it the Widowmaker".
 The pilots did refer to it, in jest, as the "Aluminium Death Tube", "The Lawn Dart" and "The Flying Phallus" but generally called it the 104 (one oh four) or the Starfighter.

-Low level attack runs in the CF-104 were done visually at 100 feet AGL and at speeds up to 600 kn.
+Low-level attack runs in the CF-104 were done visually at 100 feet AGL and at speeds up to 600 km.
 Low level evasive maneuvers could increase speeds to supersonic.

 The aircraft was very difficult to attack owing to its small size, speed, and low altitude capability.
-Dave Jurkowski, former CF-104 and CF-18 pilot is quoted "Because of our speed, size and lower level operations, no Canadian Zipper driver was ever 'shot down' by either air or ground threats in the three Red Flag Exercises in which we participated."
+Dave Jurkowski, former CF-104 and CF-18 pilot, is quoted "Because of our speed, size and lower level operations, no Canadian Zipper driver was ever 'shot down' by either air or ground threats in the three Red Flag Exercises in which we participated."

 The CF-104 was very successful in operational exercises held by NATO.
 The Canadians first took part in the AFCENT Tactical Weapons meet in 1964 and did so every year after that.
 This meet was a competition between squadrons from Belgium, France, Germany, the United States, Britain, and the Netherlands.
 Scores were based on several factors.
 Bomb accuracy, time on target, navigation, mission planning and aircraft serviceability.
 Pilots were chosen at random from the various squadrons to accurately represent operational capabilities.